 And on that same note, I had an instructor that told me I only had to bleed the hose if I wasn’t going to solder for an extended period of time, like a couple of months.
 Totally freaked out after watching your video and reading about it on your website!
 Thanks again for all of your info and tutorials.
 You have really opened some doors for me!”

 Rivets, with balls on both ends, are a pain!
 Having an oxy/gas setup (like the Smith Little Torch) is imperative.
 You need a tiny, tight, fast, hot flame – AND you also have to not melt anything next to it!
 When I ball wire (on one side), I apply the heat to a place about 5 – 10 mm above the end.
 This seems to work the fastest and the best.
 For the second ball, If you can direct the torch tip above the end, you may have more success.
 But, you usually don’t have that much room.
 So, a hot torch is necessary.

 I have found that it can be difficult to create two, exactly matched balls.

-I like to use fine silver or Argentium wire, when balling up wire, as the balls are smoother and don’t have weird gaps like sterling, bronze, brass or copper can get.
+I missed brass!
+Here’s an image of it: I like to use fine silver or Argentium wire when balling up wire, as the balls are smoother and don’t have weird gaps like sterling, bronze, brass or copper can get.
 I just ran a test on 5 metals and fine silver had the smoothest surface, after balling it up.